-17 California Air Resources Board (CARB), Advanced Clean Fleets Regulation: Appendix F. Emissions Inventory and Results, available at
+17 California Air Resources Board (CARB), Advanced Clean Fleets Regulation: Appendix F. Emissions Inventory and Results, available at https://ww2.arb.ca.gov/sites/default/files/barcu/regact/2022/acf22/appf.pdf

-In addition, ICF modeling also considered the new provision to leave more time for CNG trucks supporting waste diversion and biomethane production.18 The technology mix projections also stayed consistent with CARB's assumptions that 10 percent of day cab tractors would be FCEV until 2027 and 25 percent afterwards, and an even 50:50 split between BEVs and FCEVs for sleeper cabs.
-For all other vehicles, all ZEVs would be battery-electric until 2026, and purchases starting in 2027 onward would be 90 percent BEV and 10 percent FCEV.19 For modeling simplicity, ICF assumed that all instate tractors are day cabs, while interstate and out-of-state Class 8 tractors20 are sleeper cabs.
+In addition, ICF modeling also considered the new provision to leave more time for CNG trucks supporting waste diversion and biomethane production.
+The technology mix projections also stayed consistent with CARB's assumptions that 10 percent of day cab tractors would be FCEV until 2027 and 25 percent afterwards, and an even 50:50 split between BEVs and FCEVs for sleeper cabs.
+For all other vehicles, all ZEVs would be battery-electric until 2026, and purchases starting in 2027 onward would be 90 percent BEV and 10 percent FCEV.
+For modeling simplicity, ICF assumed that all instate tractors are day cabs, while interstate and out-of-state Class 8 tractors are sleeper cabs.